 \paragraph{Discussion}

-Our LSTM models appear to be the best currently available low-bias learners for acceptability classification.
+Of the models we have tested, LSTMs are the most effective low-bias learners for acceptability classification.
 Compared to humans, though, their absolute performance is underwhelming.
-We do not interpret this result as proof positive for the Poverty of the Stimulus Argument, though, as these experiments reflect an early attempt at acceptability classification, and it is possible that more sophisticated low-bias models will decrease the performance gap substantially.
+This indicates to us that while the ANNs we study can acquire substantial knowledge of grammar, their linguistic competence is far from rivaling humans'.

-The supervised models see a substantial drop in performance from the in-domain test set to the out-of-domain test sets.
-This suggests that they've learned an acceptability model that is somewhat specialized to the phenomena in the training set, rather than the general English model one would expect.
-Addressing this problem will likely involve new forms of regularization to mitigate this overfitting and, more importantly, better pretraining strategies that can help the model learn the fundamental ingredients of grammaticality from \textit{unlabeled} data.
+Our models with unsupervised pretraining have an advantage over similar models without pretraining.
+This finding aligns with the conclusions of \citet{peters2018elmo}.
+We see this effect with both the LM pretraining for our ELMo-style embeddings real/fake pretraining for our sentence encoders.
+Unsurprisingly, the unsupervised \citeauthor{lau2016cognitive} models and real/fake classifiers are not as effective as models trained on CoLA.
+However, they far outperform random guessing and the CBOW baseline, indicating that even purely unsupervised models acquire significant knowledge of grammar.

-We also measure the models' performance on individual sources in the in-domain development set.
-Performance is highly variable, with MCC ranging from 0.487 for the ELMo-style real/fake model on the \newcite{ross-67} data, to 0.023 for the real/fake model with GloVe on \newcite{adger-03}.
+The supervised models universally see a substantial drop in performance from the in-domain test set to the out-of-domain test set.
+This suggests that they have specialized somewhat to the phenomena in the training set, rather than English grammar in a fully general way as one would hope for.
+Addressing this problem will likely involve new forms of regularization to mitigate this overfitting and, more importantly, new pretraining strategies that can help the model better learn the fundamental ingredients of grammaticality from unlabeled data.